Sedose/GoDeLin/Readme.md

 ### Bringing Kotlin's Expressiveness to Go

-Welcome to GoDelin, the Go library inspired by Kotlin.
-Tired of writing endless loops and `if err != nil`?
-GoDelin helps you write expressive, declarative code while maintaining Go's speed and reliability.
+Welcome to GoDeLin, the Go library inspired by Kotlin standard library.

+GoDeLin helps you write expressive, declarative Go code.

 📖 **Overview**
-GoDelin transforms Go into a more expressive language with Kotlin-inspired utility functions for slices, maps, and collections.
-With GoDelin, you can:
+GoDeLin transforms Go into a more expressive language with Kotlin-inspired utility functions for slices, maps, and collections.

+With GoDeLin, you can:

 - Write clear, expressive code using functions like `All`, `Any`, `GroupBy`, `Chunked`, `Distinct`, `Filter`, `Map`, `FlatMap`, and more.
-- Replace repetitive loops with declarative operations.
+- Replace repetitive `loops` and `ifs` with declarative operations.

-🎯 **Features**
-**Kotlin-Style Functions:**
-- `All` / `Any`: Check if all or any elements satisfy a predicate.
-- `GroupBy`: Turn a slice into a map based on a transformation.
-- `Chunked` & `ChunkedBy`: Break your slice into fixed-size or conditionally grouped chunks.
-- `Distinct` / `DistinctBy`: Filter out duplicates while keeping the order.
-- `Filter`, `Map`, `FlatMap`: Transform and filter collections.
-- Additional helpers like `Drop`, `Take`, `Zip`, and `Unzip`.

 **Declarative Syntax:**
 Chain operations in a functional style.